 Winning the hearing can mean keeping your license and avoiding additional penalties.
 If the DOR determines that the three above questions are affirmatively answered and proven by a preponderance of evidence, your license will be suspended or revoked based on any prior offenses or test refusal.

-License Suspension & Revocation Penalties in Missouri
+Understanding Missouri’s License Suspension & Revocation Penalties

 If you’re facing a DWI administrative suspension, the penalties depend on your prior offenses in California, MO or elsewhere in Missouri:

-- Second DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior California, MO DWI/DUI was within the last 5 years.
+- Second DWI/DUI Offense: Comes with a 1-year revocation, or 5-year license denial if the previous offense was within 5 years.

-- Refusal to Submit to a Chemical Test: Missouri’s implied consent law enforces a 1-year revocation, and you cannot apply for a hardship license for 90 days.
+- Chemical Test Refusal: Missouri’s implied consent law enforces a 1-year revocation, and you cannot apply for a hardship license for 90 days.

 With 40+ years of experience and 10,000+ cases successfully handled in California and across Missouri, the Combs Waterkotte DWI administrative hearing team is ready to fight for your rights.
 Reach out to a skilled DWI administrative hearing lawyer in California, MO today to discuss your case and protect your driving future.

-Securing a Limited Driving Privilege (Hardship License) in California, MO
+How to Get a Limited Driving Privilege (Hardship License) in California, MO

-- School or higher education attendance
+- Attending school or higher education programs

 Moniteau County Resources